bimodwien/full-STK-test/web/README.md

 - Depth and Parent Data are derived live from the current tree to avoid stale values.
 - The right panel only has borders/background when active; otherwise it stays visually blank to match the mock.
+- The page height follows the tree content (no forced 100vh lock) so long lists can be scrolled naturally.